PeterQiu0516/Machine-Learnin-Coding-Exercise/README.md

 The instruction for the exercise is the PDF file named "ex1.pdf".

-I have finished all the exercises(including the optional ones) for this problem set.
+I have finished all the exercises(including the optional ones) for this problem set (as shown in "result.jpg").